cmudrc/search-engineering-design/_pages/about.md

 excerpt: ""

 ---
-This is provides a way to search engineering design journals using a Customer Search Engine through Google.
+This site provides a way to search popular engineering design journals using a Customer Search Engine through Google.
 It started off as, and still is, a side project by [Chris McComb](https://cmccomb.com).

 Currently, the following journals are included:
 - [Design Studies](https://www.journals.elsevier.com/design-studies)